easyuc/EasyUC/uc-dsl/README.md

 interfere with communication between the environment and adversary.

-We have an interpreter for letting the user experiment with their UC designs, and are finalizing the implementation of a translator from the UC DSL into code in EasyCrypt's procedural programming language, automatically generating message-routing boilerplate.
-Security proofs will then be carried out in EasyCrypt using the sequence of games approach.
+We have an interpreter for letting the user experiment with their UC designs, as well as a prototype implementation of a translator from the UC DSL into code in EasyCrypt's procedural programming language, automatically generating message-routing boilerplate.
+Security proofs will then be carried out in EasyCrypt using the sequence of games approach, and we have completed a full security proof of a two-way secure message communication SMC2 example.

-Some examples are in the [`examples`](examples) subdirectory, including the files in the subdirectory [`smc2`](examples/smc2), which contains the definitions of the functionalities and simulators of a two way SMC (secure message transmission) case study.
+Some examples are in the [`examples`](examples) subdirectory, including the files in the subdirectory [`smc2`](examples/smc2), which contains the definitions of the functionalities and simulators of the SMC2 case study, as well as the full EasyCrypt security proofs.

 The OCaml code for a lexer, parser, typechecker and interpreter for the DSL can be found in the subdirectory